SJalltheway5/MediaTools/README.md

 Example:
   lufsnorm -I -16 -LRA 11 -TP -1.5 -ow audio-1.wav audio-2.wav audio-n.wav
 ```
-`lufsnorm` is a simple frontend for `ffmpeg`'s `loudnorm` audio filter.
-More information can be found [here](https://k.ylo.ph/2016/04/04/loudnorm.html).
-It may be superfluous alongside digital audio workstations that support loudness normalization, such as Ardour 5.<br><br>
 The output file of `lufsnorm` will inherit the input filename with the loudness value appended before the file extension, e.g. `example-audio.wav` will output `example-audio-16LUFS.wav` by default, or `example-audio-22LUFS.wav` if given the option `-I -22`.
 There will also be an accompanying log file, `example-audio-16LUFS.wav.txt` or `example-audio-22LUFS.wav.txt`, respectively.